dx14/SLogo/DESIGN.md

 ##### Front-End+Controller: Internal API

+The internal API of the front end allows for extension through creation GUI components that can be placed in the main layout, as well as methods for manipulating the turtle’s display parameters.

+``Node returnNodeToDraw()`` - returns a ``Node`` to draw depending on what new component will be drawn on the screen ``Image getImage()`` - gets the turtle’s display image ``void setImage(Image image)`` - sets the turtle’s display image ``double getXOnGrid()`` - gets the turtle’s x-position ``void setXOnGrid(double x)`` - sets the turtle’s x-position ``double getYOnGrid()`` - gets the turtle’s y-position ``void setYOnGrid(double y)`` - sets the turtle’s y-position ``void setWidth(double width)`` - sets the turtle’s pen width ``Color getPenColor()`` - gets the turtle’s pen color ``void setPenColor(Color penCol)`` - sets the turtle’s pen color ``double getWidth()`` - gets the turtle’s pen width ``double getAngle()`` - sets the turtle’s heading angle ``boolean getIsVisible()`` - gets if the turtle is visible in the GUI

+#####Front-End+Controller Main Classes:

+``MainGUI`` - the outermost GUI element that holds all other GUI elements and variables ``GUIComponent`` - an abstract class that all other SLogo GUI elements extend ``GUIConsole`` - the GUI element that displays and allows user input and sends that input to the SlogoController ``GUIHistory`` - the GUI element that displays the command history and allows the user to interact by clicking which calls the ``SlogoController``
+``GUIPalette`` - an abstract GUI element that displays the color chooser for different parts of the GUI and listens for the user’s clicks
+``GUIToolbar`` - the GUI element that holds the buttons at the top of the screen to configure the program ``GUITurtleArea`` - the GUI element that displays the turtle and its path determened by the SlogoController ``GUITurtle`` - a representation of the turtle which is stripped down to parts that only the GUI needs to know about ``GUIController`` - a representation of the Slogo controller which is stripped down to parts that only the GUI needs to know about
+``SLogoLanguage`` - just holds a string but allows for more control over pointer accesses ``SlogoController`` - provides the interface through which the front and back ends communicate

 ##### Back-End: External API
 The external API for the backend will be fairly limited, and will be accessed through the SlogoController class’s myParser link. myParser will be a link to the SlogoParser class through the ParserInterface interface.
 This interface will provide the following methods: